 Making edibles – basics, methods & the most important basic recipes

-Quick start: Basic recipes & essential guides
+Quick start: Basic recipes, products & essential guides

 Basic recipes (directly)

-Required reading (Safety & Impact)
+Required reading (effects & dosage)

 What are edibles?